 - Has substantial insurance operations in the United States and in Colorado, but the commissioner has determined pursuant to certain criteria that the other regulatory official is the appropriate group-wide supervisor.

-The bill sets forth certain permissible supervisory activities for a group-wide supervisor of an internationally active insurance group.
+The act describes certain permissible supervisory activities for the commissioner to perform while acting as a group-wide supervisor of an internationally active insurance group.